 FU = Field Utilization factor = 1.18 for timer controls or 1.04 for moisture sensing

-EFdry = Efficiency Factor of clothes dryer (lbs dry clothes/kWh) from the CEC database or the default value of 3.01.
+EFdry = Efficiency Factor of clothes dryer or the default value of 3.01 or calculated as 1.15*CEF.

+CEF = Combined Energy Factor is the clothes dryer efficiency (lbs dry clothes/kWh) based on current U.S. DOE clothes dryer testing procedures.

-CAPw = Capacity of clothes washer (ft3) from the manufacturer’s data or the CEC database or the EPA Energy Star website or the default value of 2.874 ft3.
+CAPw = Capacity of clothes washer (ft3) from the manufacturer’s data or the CEC Appliance Efficiency Database or the EPA ENERGY STAR website or the default value of 2.874 ft3.

-MEF = Modified Energy Factor of clothes washer from the Energy Guide label or the default value of 0.817.
+MEF = Modified Energy Factor of clothes washer from the Energy Guide label or the default value of 0.817 or calculated as 0.503+0.95*IMEF.

+IMEF = Integrated Modified Energy Factor, which has replaced MEF as the U.S. DOE Energy Factor test metric for clothes washers.

 LER = Labeled Energy Rating of clothes washer (kWh/y) from the Energy Guide label or the default value of 704.

-For natural gas clothes dryers, annual energy use shall be determined in accordance with Equations 4.2-7a and 4.2-7b.
+For natural gas clothes dryers, annual energy use shall be determined in accordance with Equations 4.2-8a and 4.2-8b.

 Therms/y = (result of Eq.
-4.2-6)*3412*(1-0.07) *(3.01/EFdry-g)/100000 (Eq 4.2-7a)
+4.2-7)*3412*(1-0.07) *(3.01/EFdry-g)/100000 (Eq.
+4.2-8a)

 kWh/y = (result of Eq.
-4.2-6)*0.07*(3.01/EFdry-g) (Eq 4.2-7b)
+4.2-7)*0.07*(3.01/EFdry-g) (Eq.
+4.2-8b)

 where:

-EFdry-g = Efficiency Factor for gas clothes dryer from the CEC Appliance Efficiency Database21 or the default value of 2.67.
+EFdry-g = Efficiency Factor for gas clothes dryers or the default value of 2.67 or calculated as 1.15*CEF.

+CEF = Combined Energy Factor is the clothes dryer efficiency based on current U.S. DOE clothes dryer testing procedures.

 For the purpose of adjusting the annual clothes dryer energy consumption for calculating the rating, EULLA shall be adjusted by EULCD, which shall be calculated as the annual clothes dryer energy use derived by the procedures in this section minus the annual clothes dryer energy use derived for the Energy Rating Reference Home in Section 4.2.2.5.1, converted to MBtu/y, where MBtu/y = (kWh/y) / 293 or (therms/y) / 10, whichever is applicable.

+When a Dwelling Unit has no in-unit clothes dryer, and no shared clothes dryers are available in the building or on the project site for daily use by the Rated Home occupants or they exist, but the ratio of Dwelling Units to shared clothes dryers is greater than 8, the clothes dryer values from Table 4.2.2.5(1) shall be assumed for both the Energy Rating Reference Home and Rated Home.

-For clothes dryer energy use, total internal gains in the Rated Home shall be modified by 15% of the clothes dryer EULCD converted to Btu/day as follows: EULCD * 106 / 365.
-Of this total amount, 90% shall be apportioned to sensible internal gains and 10% to latent internal gains.
-Internal gains shall not be modified for clothes dryers located in Unconditioned Space Volume or outdoor environment.
+For clothes dryer energy use, total Internal Gains in the Rated Home shall be modified by 15% of the clothes dryer EULCD converted to Btu/day as follows: EULCD * 106 / 365.
+Of this total amount, 90% shall be apportioned to sensible Internal Gains and 10% to latent Internal Gains.
+Internal Gains shall not be modified for clothes dryers located in Unconditioned Space Volume, Unrated Heated Space, Unrated Conditioned Space, or outdoor environment.

 Dishwashers.
-Dishwasher annual energy use for the Rated Home shall be determined in accordance with Equation 4.2-9a
+Dishwasher annual energy use for the Rated Home shall be determined in accordance with Equation 4.2-9a and shall be based on the dishwasher located within the Rated Home, with the lowest Energy Factor (highest kWh/y).
+If no dishwasher is located within the Rated Home, a dishwasher in the nearest shared kitchen in the building shall be used, only if available for daily use by the occupants of the Rated Home.

-kWh/y = [(86.3 + 47.73/EF)/215]*dWcpy (Eq 4.2-9a)
+kWh/y = [(86.3 + 47.73/EF)/215]*dWcpy (Eq.
+4.2-9a)

 where:

-EF = Labeled dishwasher energy factor
+EF = Labeled dishwasher Energy Factor

 or